-C-Class models gained redesigned clear headlamps and revised taillamps for 2005.
+Exterior C-Class models gained redesigned clear headlamps and revised taillamps for 2005.
 Sport and Luxury models get new, exclusive wheel designs.
 Bi-xenon headlamps and a moonroof are available.

 Interior C-Class sedans seat five occupants.
 Sport sedans feature bird's-eye maple interior trim.
 Mercedes-Benz's Comand and Tele Aid systems are available in all models.

 Under the Hood Three twin-cam V-6 engines with four valves per cylinder are available in C-Class models.
 The C230 becomes a flexible fuel vehicle, meaning it can run on either E85 or regular gasoline.
 The C280 sedan has a 228-hp, 3.0-liter V-6, while a 268-hp, 3.5-liter V-6 is installed in C350 sedans.
 A six-speed manual gearbox or seven-speed automatic with Touch Shift operation can be installed.
 All-wheel-drive sedans use a five-speed automatic.

 Safety Antilock brakes, Mercedes-Benz's Electronic Stability Program, and side-impact and side curtain airbags are standard.

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed